que-nguyen/chatwoot/integrations/zalo_adapter/README.md

 2. Set the inbox `webhook_url` to this adapter (example: `http://localhost:3001/webhooks/chatwoot/secret`).
 3. Install dependencies from this folder:
    - `npm install` (uses local `file:../../../zca-js`)
-4. Provide environment variables (see below) and start:
+4. Provide environment variables (see below or `.env.example`) and start:
    - `npm start`

 ## Environment variables